UniMS/SMS-API/docs/2-migrations-and-models.md

 };
 ```

 Oh...
-This is ugly. give some line break.
+This is ugly.
+Give some line break.

 ```
 'use strict';